conventions/core/README.md

         </repository>
 ´

-**2.2 - without maven:** you can download [/rmpestano/conventions-core/downloads](conventions jar) in the download section, also you will need to download and add Hibernate, Primefaces and Apache Commons Lang3 to your project.
+**2.2 - without maven:** you can download (conventions jar) (/rmpestano/conventions-core/downloads) in the download section, also you will need to download and add Hibernate, Primefaces and Apache Commons Lang3 to your project.

 **3 -  Components**